moby/moby/docs/sources/reference/builder.md

 multiple images.
 Simply make a note of the last image ID output by the commit before each new `FROM` command.

-If no `tag` is given to the `FROM` instruction, `latest` is assumed.
-If the used tag does not exist, an error will be returned.
+The `tag` or `digest` values are optional.
+If you omit either of them, the builder assumes a `latest` by default.
+The builder returns an error if it cannot match the `tag` value.

 ## MAINTAINER